znuny/Znuny4OTRS-AdvancedDynamicFields/doc/en/feature.md

 ## Management of 'Dynamic Fields Screens' via console

-With a default OTRS you have to configure each screen in single step to manage dynamic fields via the SysConfig.
+With a default OTRS you have to configure each **dynamic fields** screen in single step to manage dynamic fields via the SysConfig.
 The new console command "Znuny4OTRS::DynamicFieldScreen::Add" supports to do this job.
-The given dynamic fields are configured to all screens with the given state.
+The given dynamic fields are configured to all **dynamic fields** screens with the given state.
 By using the parameter screen it is possible to configure specific screens.
 By default all available screens are configured.

 ### Add